GEOMBOC/QUASI_STABLE/README.md

 # QUASI_STABLE

-CODEFEST AD ASTRA 2023 library for aerial data object detection from aerial images and NER from news cycles and other sources.
+CODEFEST AD ASTRA 2023 library for object detection from aerial images and NER from news cycles and other sources.

 ## Members